andrasq/node-qibl/README.md

 ### qibl.endsWith( str, substr )

 Return true if `substr` is a suffix of the string `str`.
-Equivalent to String.prototype.startsWith.
+Equivalent to String.prototype.endsWith.

 ### qibl.strtok( str, sep )